 For information about other academic policies and procedures; student responsibilities; student academic and cocurricular life; faculty rights and responsibilities; or general personnel policies, benefits, and services, please refer to university policies and related procedural guides, as appropriate.

 Regular student—Students who are admitted to a degree or certificate program.

-Special student—Nonmatriculated students who are enrolled on a part-time basis (no more than 6 semester hours per semester).
+Special student—Nonmatriculated students who are enrolled in CSSH graduate courses on a part-time basis (fewer than 8 semester hours per semester).
 Special students may earn up to 12 semester hours over time.
-Special students who do not register for four consecutive semesters (excluding summer semester) will be subject to review and possible withdrawal by the college.
+Special students who do not register for four consecutive semesters (excluding summer semester) may be subject to review and possible withdrawal by the college.
 Graduate certificates and degrees cannot be conferred upon students in special student status.
 In keeping with university regulations, international students cannot be admitted as special students.